AbelVM/maplibre-contourmap/README.md

 ## Dependencies

 The only external dependency is [@turf/tin](https://turfjs.org/docs/api/tin), that is side-loaded and embedded within the worker in development time.
-Think of it as dev dependency.
+Think of it as a dev dependency.

 `The whole plugin is self-contained in a single 8.6kB file`